mdlincoln/mdlincoln.github.io/_posts/2017-11-17-only-connect-mcn.md

 The program was really quite diverse, and ranged from relatively technical discussions (sometimes dry; sometimes hilarious) to more meta-professional sessions that really did function as a kind of group therapy.
 The latter sessions were clearly necessary for many attendees.
 [Rachel Ropeik starkly describes][ropeik] how this year's MCN teemed with stories of disillusionment, marked by a distressing number of people talking about leaving the field.[^1]
-This post is an attempt to set Ropeik's trenchant observations next to some overarching questions from the pre-conference [Digital Provenance Symposium][dps] hosted by the Carnegie Museum of Art, and highlight some challenges I see for the community.
+This post is an attempt to set Ropeik's trenchant observations next to some overarching questions from the pre-conference [Digital Provenance Symposium][dps] hosted by the Carnegie Museum of Art, and how MCN and the musetech community are doing at actually building shared digital practices.

 [^1]: H/T to my UMD compatriot [Nicole Riesenberger for pointing me](https://twitter.com/NRiesenberger/status/931218839152529409) to Ropeik's post.